Taylor v Caldwell: Facts

 Caldwell & Bishop owned Surrey Gardens & Music Hall, and agreed to rent it out to Taylor & Lewis for £100 a day.
 Taylor had planned to use the music hall for four concerts and day and evening fetes on Monday 17 June, Monday 15 July, Monday 5 August, and Monday 19 August 1861.
 They were going to provide a variety of extravagant entertainments including a singing performance by Sims Reeves, a thirty-five to forty-piece military and quadrille band, al fresco entertainments, minstrels, fireworks and full illuminations, a ballet or divertissement, a wizard and Grecian statues, tight rope performances, rifle galleries, air gun shooting, Chinese and Parisian games, boats on the lake, and aquatic sports.

 According to the contract the parties had signed, the defendants were to provide most of the British performers.
 Taylor & Lewis agreed to pay one hundred pounds sterling in the evening of the day of each concert by a crossed cheque, and also to find and provide, at their own cost, all the necessary artistes for the concerts, including Mr. Sims Reeves.
 Then, on 11 June 1861, a week before the first concert was to be given, the music hall burned to the ground.
-The plaintiffs sued the music hall owners for breach of contract for failing to rent out the music hall to them.
+The plaintiffs sued the music hall owners for breach of contract for failing to rent out the music hall to them and to recover the advertising costs.
 There was no clause within the contract itself which allocated the risk to the underlying facilities, except for the phrase "God's will permitting" at the end of the contract.